nohasalim/Reaction-Tester-Game/README.md

-# 🎮 Reaction Time Game
+# 🎮 Reaction Tester Game

 A simple browser-based game to measure and track your **reaction speed**.
 The game randomly displays shapes on the screen, and you must click them as fast as possible.